Kenneth Fisher: Columns, books and other media

 The Only Three Questions That Still Count, The Ten Roads to Riches, How to Smell a Rat, and Debunkery were all New York Times bestsellers.

 In 2015, Fisher released Beat the Crowd: How You Can Out-Invest the Herd by Thinking Differently.
 In an interview with CNN Money, Fisher discusses how media hype around major economic events have already been priced into stock markets globally, and why investors are better served worrying about factors the market is ignoring.
-Fisher released the Second Edition of The Only Three Questions That Count in April 2012, and the Second Edition of The Ten Roads to Riches in April 2017.
+Fisher released the Second Edition of The Only Three Questions That Count in April 2012, the Second Edition of The Ten Roads to Riches in April 2017, and the Third Edition of The Only Three Questions That Count in November 2025.

 Philanthropy

 In 2006, Fisher gave $3.5 million to endow the Kenneth L. Fisher Chair in Redwood Forest Ecology at Humboldt State.
 The gift supports redwood ecology research in perpetuity and provides support for graduate students, laboratories, and field equipment; the research has focused particularly on canopy studies.
 Fisher's goal in creating the chair was to transform our understanding of trees and forests.

 In 2012, Fisher and his wife gave $7.5 million to Johns Hopkins University to fund the new Sherrilyn and Ken Fisher Center for Environmental Infectious Diseases.
 After much deliberation, the Fishers’ donation was approved.